mrtunluer/KeepFit/README.md

 # KeepFit

-KeppFit is a weight tracking app, helps you to reach your target weight.You can also track your body measurements.
+KeppFit is a weight tracking app, helps you to reach your target weight.
+You can also track your body measurements.

 ## ScreenShots